PeterKlepec/Skupina9/README.md

 Citat:S. U. Eraj and M. N. Uddin, "Early stage Potato Disease Classification by analyzing Potato Plants using CNN," 2023 International Conference on Next-Generation Computing, IoT and Machine Learning (NCIM), Gazipur, Bangladesh, 2023, pp. 1-6, doi: 10.1109/NCIM59001.2023.10212746. keywords: {Image segmentation;Crops;Machine learning;Classification algorithms;Convolutional neural networks;Next generation networking;Diseases;Potato;Early Blight;Late Blight;potato leaf diseases;Convolutional Neural Network;Yield;Keras API;Prefetch;ReLU;React Js;Fast API},

+2.
+**Abstract:**

+Aeroponics is a method of growing plants without soil or water, using a nutrient-rich mist sprayed directly on the roots.
+This technique has been increasingly used in potato cultivation, especially for producing disease-free seed potatoes in a controlled environment, which can improve crop yields and reduce pesticide use.
+A key aspect of aeroponic systems is maintaining optimal conditions for plant growth, including controlling temperature, humidity, and nutrient delivery.
+This paper discusses the design and implementation of a monitoring and control system for managing these environmental factors in an aeroponic potato growing chamber.
+The system uses sensors to monitor temperature and humidity, which are displayed on an LCD and sent to a computer for remote monitoring.
+The control system, driven by a microcontroller, regulates actuators (such as pumps, mist makers, and fans) to ensure the plants receive water and nutrients at the right time and in the right amount.
+The system was tested in a greenhouse environment, with results showing that it effectively maintained the required conditions for optimal potato growth.
+The average temperature and humidity inside the chamber during operation were 19.6°C and 83.3% relative humidity (RH), which are suitable for potato cultivation.
+The pH of the nutrient solution was maintained at 5.8, ensuring efficient nutrient uptake.
+The system demonstrated that aeroponics can be a cost-effective and environmentally sustainable method for growing potatoes, especially for seed production, and has the potential to improve yield and reduce agricultural costs.

+**Introduction:**

+Potato cultivation in Indonesia has faced challenges, including the high cost of greenhouse operations and the need for better potato seed quality.
+The aeroponic system, originally developed by NASA, offers a promising solution.
+It eliminates the need for soil and allows precise control over environmental factors, leading to healthier plants and higher yields.
+This system has been shown to outperform traditional soil-based methods, producing up to 70 bulbs per plant compared to just 8 in conventional systems.
+Aeroponics also reduces the use of pesticides, creating a cleaner environment for potato production.

+**System Overview:**

+The aeroponic system uses a closed or semi-closed chamber where plants are suspended, and their roots are sprayed with a nutrient-rich mist.
+To ensure optimal growth, precise control of temperature, humidity, and nutrient levels is necessary.
+The system includes sensors to monitor these parameters and actuators to control water and nutrient delivery.
+The system is designed for potato seed production and aims to improve the efficiency and sustainability of cultivation.

+**Monitoring and Control System:**

+The monitoring system tracks temperature and humidity inside the growing chamber.
+These readings are displayed on an LCD and transmitted to a computer for easier monitoring.
+The control system uses a microcontroller to regulate actuators based on sensor data.
+For example, the system adjusts the mist maker, water pumps, and fans to maintain the required conditions for the potato plants.
+The nutrient mist is delivered to the roots after they are moistened with water, ensuring better nutrient absorption.

+**Testing and Results:**

+The system was tested in a potato seed greenhouse.
+The temperature and humidity were monitored and kept within optimal ranges for potato growth.
+The actuator tests showed that the mist maker and pumps effectively distributed nutrients and water to the plant roots.
+The system also successfully maintained the desired pH levels for nutrient solutions.

+**Conclusion:**

+The developed aeroponic system for potato cultivation successfully monitors and controls environmental factors, ensuring optimal conditions for growth.
+The system reduces the need for manual intervention, improves plant health, and increases yields.
+While further research is needed to optimize nutrient balance and evaluate the economic feasibility, this system demonstrates significant potential for enhancing potato seed production in a sustainable and cost-effective manner.